minoa-lang/reference/src/type-system/types/composite-types/struct-types.md

 > 1. Fist a name is chosen based on the location of the struct:
 >    - if used as the type of a variable, the name will be based on the name of the variable
 >    - if used as a return type, the name will be based on the function it is returned by
->    - if produced by a meta function, the name will be based on thte meta function
+>    - if produced by a meta function, the name will be based on the meta function
 >    - if used inside of another composite type, the name will be based on the name of the composite type
 >    - Otherwise, the name will be a generic name: `__anon_struct`
 > 2. After this information about its span will be appended, which at minimum will contain the line and column of where the struct is defined.